 A Little History

-Cotton and his wife Pearl operated the store for almost 50 years.
-Cotton past away in 1999 and Pearl past a year later.
+Cotton and his wife, Pearl, operated the store for almost 50 years.
+Cotton passed away in 1999, and Pearl a year later.
 Their youngest son, Donnie, ran the store until his passing in October 2011.
-Lavon Yoho, Cotton and Pearl’s oldest son, operated the store with the assistance of his family and community members until CFC Properties purchased the building in July 2012.
+Lavon Yoho, Cotton and Pearl’s oldest son, operated the store with the assistance of his family and community members until CFC Properties, a real estate development and property management company specializing in historic restoration, purchased the building in July 2012.

-After an extensive restoration, the Yoho General Store reopened on December 1, 2012, under the management of CFC Properties, the real estate arm of Cook Group, located in Bloomington, IN.
-As with many CFC Properties’ restoration projects, the original store fixtures, including the plank flooring, wood-shelving units and the Hot Blast Florence Stove were restored and reinstalled, thus helping preserve the history and heritage of the store.
+After an extensive restoration, the Yoho General Store reopened on December 1, 2012, under the management of CFC Properties.
+As with many CFC restoration projects, the original store fixtures, plank flooring, wood-shelving units, and the Hot Blast Florence Stove were restored to help preserve the history and heritage of the store.

 Following the renovation, Lavon Yoho visited the store on a daily basis until passing away in November 2019.
 Lavon always brought a smile along with his fun, mischievous attitude and greatly enjoyed sharing stories with whoever was sitting the closest to him.

 Throughout its history, the Yoho General Store has been a gathering place for Solsberry residents and visitors alike.
 In the past, the Masonic Lodge and Eastern Star organizations met on the second floor.

 Today, the store offers a dining area that serves a deli-style breakfast, lunch, and dinner.
 Popular items include oversized breaded tenderloins, stacked burgers, monthly specials, hand-scooped ice cream, and pies.
 Other necessity items and gasoline are available as well, making it an ideal one-stop location.